MultiSafepay/docs/content/integrations/prestashop-1-6.md

 Release date: Nov 11, 2014

 **Improvements**
-- Added special NL config files.
+- Added special NL configuration files.
 - Added Italian language files.
 - Added Gateway image for Wallet.
-- Added support for Prestashop 1.6.x.
+- Added support for PrestaShop 1.6.x.
 - Added support for erotiekbon.
 - Added support for e-bon.
 - Added support for degrotespeelgoedwinkel.
-- Added support for boekenbon.
+- Added support for Boekenbon.
 - Added support for babygiftcard.
-- Added Notification info field to FCO config for when only Fast Checkout is active.
+- Added Notification info field to FastCheckout configuration for when only Fast Checkout is active.
 - Added better support for IP6.

 **Changes**
-- Make some ### Changes to the config screen.
+- Made some ### Changes to the configuration screen.
-- Updated language files.
 - Updated local images.
-- Updated lang files ES en FR.
+- Updated language files ES en FR.

 **Fixes**
 - Fixed bug with wrong Shipping price calculation.
-- Fixed bug to show payment method when the Min and Max amount in the config are equal.
+- Fixed bug to show payment method when the Min and Max amount in the configuration are equal.

 [Top of page](#)